agtumulak/biscotti/README.md

     `make`

 At this point, you should have the `biscotti` binary under the `bin/` directory.
 To execute it, do `./bin/biscotti`.
 It you see the calculation running, you have built `biscotti`.

+## Creating a Problem

+Problems are created by modifying the main source file `src/biscotti.cpp`.
+View the source file comments to see how to set up a problem.